Python Custom Exception: A Guide to User-Defined Errors

-Python allows you to create your own custom exceptions by subclassing the built-in Exception class or any of its subclasses.
+Python allows you to create your custom exception by subclassing the built-in Exception class or any of its subclasses.

 When a custom exception is raised, it behaves like any other exception in Python, triggering an error message and terminating the program if it is not handled properly.